snap-stanford/ogb-web/_docs/datasets/linkprop.md

 - Training edges: A list of edges that are present in the training graph.
 All the edges have positive labels (indicated by 1).
 - Validation and test edges: A list of additional edges for evaluating link prediction models.
 We include both positive edges (unseen during training) and negative edges (randomly sampled and no overlap with positive edges).

 The evaluation is based on how well a model ranks positive test edges higher than negative test edges.
-This is measured by Hits@K, which ranks each positive edge among all the negative edges and counts the ratio of positive edges that are ranked at K-th place or above.
+This is measured by Hits@100, which ranks each positive edge among all the negative edges and counts the ratio of positive edges that are ranked at 100-th place or above.

-Note: Details will likely change change.
-The dataset is not yet finalized as a benchmark.

 #### References